In This Article:

 - Pattern Page Tabs: A pattern page can have one or more templates or content tabs.
 You could group multiple button templates under one "Buttons" pattern page, along with an overview tab, etc.

-Entering Changes into the System
+Publishing Changes into the System

 Knapsack runs along-side your coded design system and stores all documentation in a JSON based database that's generated and stored in your design system's code repository.